Sana-Shabeel/Sticky-Note-App/README.md

 A note taking application similar to sticky notes in design.

+## Features
 - Search for a note
 - Delete a note
 - Stores note in local storage
-- Click the mic button to take a note
+- Record a note using speech recognition API
+- Edit A note
+- Fully Responsive

 ## Built with

 - React.js
-- Css
+- Css Grid

 ## Screenshots